Uterine Rupture and Birth Injury

 • Hemodynamic instability (blood pressure and heart rate problems)

-• Hematuria if the rupture extends into the bladder
+• Hematuria if the rupture extends into the mother’s bladder

-Non-reassuring fetal heart tones on the heart monitor are the most common and often the only signs of uterine rupture.
-In most cases, signs of fetal distress will appear before pain or bleeding.
-It is critical that physicians pay close attention to the fetal heart monitor and be prepared to perform an emergency C-section.
+Non-reassuring fetal heart tones, bleeding, or pain are the most common signs of uterine rupture, and only one of these situations is needed to suspect rupture.
+In some cases, signs of fetal distress will appear before pain or bleeding.
+The fetal heart rate monitor shows physicians how the baby is tolerating labor.
+It is critical that physicians pay close attention to the fetal heart monitor and be prepared to perform an emergency C-section if the baby shows signs of distress.

-When uterine rupture is present, a prompt delivery by emergency C-section must occur.
-Moreover, severe abdominal pain, fetal heart rate abnormalities, and maternal hemodynamic instability usually require emergency C-section regardless of their cause (1).
+When a ruptured uterus occurs, a prompt delivery by emergency C-section must follow.
+Severe abdominal pain, fetal heart rate abnormalities, and unstable blood flow to the baby usually require an emergency C-section, regardless of the cause.

-Uterine rupture may be suspected before delivery because of the signs and symptoms above (1).
-If this is the case, a C-section will usually be planned.
-A C-section is normally planned in the case of those symptoms, even if a uterine rupture is not diagnosed.
+Uterine rupture may be suspected before delivery because of one or more of the signs and symptoms mentioned above.
+If this is the case, a a C-section will usually be performed, even if a uterine rupture is not diagnosed.

-If a uterine rupture occurs during labor, doctors will need to perform an emergency C-section immediately (1).
-The goals of the surgery is to deliver the baby safely, control hemorrhage in the mother, repair the uterus, identify damage to other organs, and minimize post-surgical morbidity.
-In some cases, however, the doctor must perform a hysterectomy, of the complete removal of the uterus.
+If a uterine rupture occurs during labor, doctors will need to perform an emergency C-section immediately.
+The goals of the surgery are to deliver the baby safely, control hemorrhage in the mother, repair the uterus, identify damage to other organs, and minimize post-surgical complications or death.
+In some cases, however, the doctor must perform a hysterectomy, which is the complete removal of the uterus.

-A fast delivery is imperative in cases of uterine rupture in order to avoid damage to both mother and baby.
-The delivery should occur within 18 minutes of prolonged deceleration in order to avoid significant neonatal morbidity (4).
+A fast delivery is imperative in cases of uterine rupture in order to avoid harm to both mother and baby.
+The delivery should occur within 18 minutes of uterine rupture in order to avoid brain injury to the baby from not getting enough oxygen.

-When uterine rupture causes birth asphyxia, this may lead to permanent brain damage and a variety of disabilities.
-These include:
+When uterine rupture causes birth asphyxia, this may lead to permanent brain injury and a variety of disabilities, such as:

 • Neurological impairment